JuanCSUCoder/flatboat-templates/ws/jazzy/jazzy_nvidia/README.md

-# ROS2 Humble Devcontainer Workspace Template with Nvidia Graphics (humble_nvidia)
+# ROS2 Jazzy Devcontainer Workspace Template with Nvidia Graphics (jazzy_nvidia)

-A template to code robots using ROS2 Humble Distribution
+A template to code robots using ROS2 Jazzy Distribution

 ## Options